antoniokodsy1993/PUI2018_ak6948/HW8_ak6948/README.md

 # HOMEWORK 8
 ## Part 1
+The notebook for this plot can be accessed [here]

 ## Part 2
 The citibike mini project in homework 4 suggestions provided by yc3420 were reviewed and considered in completing this part of the homework.